-Midway through the show’s second season, beginning with the episode "Armageddon Game," Bashir and O’Brien become a central branch of the self-made family of soldiers and scientists that populate the station.
-While being hunted by a squad of aliens who want them dead (a normal day in the Star Trek world) the pair bond over frank discussions of love, addressing both O’Brien’s marriage and a woman Bashir once cared for, but whom he left to pursue a career in Starfleet.
+Midway through the show’s second season, beginning with the episode "Armageddon Game," which aired on this date nearly three decades ago, Bashir and O’Brien become a central branch of the self-made family of soldiers and scientists that populate the station.
+While being hunted by a squad of aliens who want them dead (a normal day in the Star Trek world), the pair bond over frank discussions of love, addressing both O’Brien’s marriage and a woman Bashir once cared for, but whom he left to pursue a career in Starfleet.
 It’s a tender, surprisingly vulnerable conversation, and it launches them into full-blown friendship.

 Take the moment O’Brien finds out Bashir’s parents illegally genetically modified him as a child.
 Tempers flare momentarily before Bashir confesses that he often felt like a disappointment to his parents.
 The doctor considers resigning to save himself the embarrassment of being discharged from Starfleet, while O’Brien reminds him that “genetic coding can’t give you ambition...or compassion.”
 Later, O’Brien relieves the latent tension over the incident by insisting that his friend stand farther back when they play darts.